 Application Hot Deployment

-Modify your configuration files and custom classes and reload them without having to restart Mule.
+You can now modify your configuration files and custom classes and have them reloaded without having to restart Mule.

 Here is a quick summary for deploying an app 'foo':

 Jar custom classes (if any), and put them under

 Start your app with

 As a bonus, application’s master config file is monitored, so if there are any class changes you want to pick up or simply modify the config, save or touch